sveiae/website/_posts/2021-03-10-intrusion-detection-tests.md

 <!-- leadfeeder analytics -->
 {% include leadfeederAnalytics.html %}

-TLDR: Testing Network Detection and Monitoring controls isn't easy, but is incredibly important if you want to improve your security beyond the very basics.
+TLDR: Learn how to test network monitoring and detection to improve your security beyond the very basics.

 If you want to start testing immediately, [register][create account] for a free trial of our testing software.